Subhas Chandra Pattanayak

 The people of Orissa are the creators of the era of linguistic States in India and Orissa was the first State to have made administration to run in the mother tongue of the people – Oriya.

-While celebrating the first Utkal Divas after independence, on 1st April, 1948, the Orissa Assembly, awaiting adoption of the Constitution, had resolved that, the First Assembly to be created by the people must make Oriya the Official language by enacting a Law to that extent and accordingly, the first Assembly enacted ‘The Orissa Official Language Act, 1954’.
+While celebrating the first Utkal Divas after independence, on 1st April, 1948, the Orissa Assembly, awaiting adoption of the Constitution, had to face a resolution moved by Pt.
+Laxminarayan Mishra (Bargarh-East)that required the Assembly to make Oriya the Official language of the State by enacting a Law to that extent; and in the spirit thereof, the first Assembly enacted ‘The Orissa Official Language Act, 1954’.
 This Act stipulated that Oriya was “to be used for all or any of the official purposes of the State of Orissa”.

 But, the administrative officers, in order to keep them as a separate distinguished class, ignored this Act and went on managing their files in English.